-Longitudinal electron relaxation times were obtained by fitting the time-resolved LOD data with an exponential decay (Table S1).
-Here the decay rates at the center frequency of the respective EPR lines are discussed for a temperature of 20 K. While a solution of 50 mM 4-oxo-TEMPO in 1:1 (v/v) water/glycerin shows an electron T_1 decay of around 520 μ s, micro diamonds and silicon particles show a bi-exponential decay with two different time constants.
-The slow components (462 μ s and 187 μ s respectively) form the majority of the EPR signal.
-The fast component (about 10 μ s), can be detected at all EPR frequencies over the whole accessible microwave range as a small background EPR signal.
+center frequency of the respective EPR lines are discussed for a temperature of 20 K. While a solution of 50 mM 4-oxo-TEMPO in 1:1 (v/v) water/glycerin shows an electron T_1 decay of around 520 μ s, micro diamonds and silicon particles show a bi-exponential decay with two different time constants.
+The slow components (462 and 187 μ s respectively) form the majority of the EPR signal.
+The fast component (about 10 μ s) can be detected at all EPR frequencies over the whole accessible microwave range as a small background EPR signal.
 We speculate that this component might come from closely clustered defect electrons on the surface that result in an extremely broad line.
 The observed electron relaxation time in LOD experiments, after (partial) saturation of the EPR line, might be faster than the real electron relaxation time.
-This can be the consequence of spectral spin diffusion of magnetization from neighbouring, not saturated parts of the line, which adds to the recovery of the magnetization towards the thermal equilibrium and makes the relaxation appear faster than it is.
+This can be the consequence of spectral spin diffusion of magnetization from neighboring, not saturated parts of the line, which adds to the recovery of the magnetization towards the thermal equilibrium and makes the relaxation appear faster than it is.
 Nonetheless, the faster electron T_1 time in silicon, compared to diamond, does suggest a higher required power to saturate the lines (Yoon et al., 2019), as seen in Fig. 7.

-In LOD-EPR experiments the signal intensity of silicon particles is only a fraction of the signal intensity that can be detected from diamonds or TEMPO (Fig. S2), both of which are known for their high DNP signal enhancement (Jähnig et al., 2019; Kwiatkowski et al., 2018a).
+In LOD-EPR experiments the signal intensity of silicon particles is only a fraction of the signal intensity that can be detected from diamonds or TEMPO (Fig. S1 in the Supplement), both of which are known for their high DNP signal enhancement (Jähnig et al., 2019; Kwiatkowski et al., 2018a).
 For silicon particles the lower signal intensity can be explained by the lower number of defects (Kwiatkowski et al., 2018b) (about 10 mM in our sample) and by the fact that the microwave power is too low to excite all spins.
-Higher microwave power would increase the saturation, but increased CW irradiation can also raise the sample temperature (Hope et al., 2021), resulting in lower Boltzmann polarization and ultimately lower signal intensity.
+Higher microwave power would increase the saturation, but increased continuous-wave (CW) irradiation can also raise the sample temperature (Hope et al., 2021), resulting in lower Boltzmann polarization and ultimately lower signal intensity.